 What is Travel Photography?

-Travel photography isn’t only about your vacation snapshots, but mainly concerns capturing a feeling, an emotion, or a flavor of a destination.
+Travel photography isn’t only about your vacation snapshots but mainly about capturing a feeling, emotion, or a destination’s flavor.
 It’s about storytelling; the people, the landscape, the mood, and the area.

 However, you needn’t travel to exotic places on international vacations to accomplish this.